Academic Advising FAQ

-- Minimum of 5.0 and maximum of 7.0 first-year courses
+- Minimum of 5.0 and maximum of 7.0 first-year credits

 - Completion of breadth requirements: 1.0 credit from each of Category A, B, and C

-- 2.0 designated essay courses, including 1.0 numbered 2000 or above.
+- 2.0 designated essay credits, including 1.0 numbered 2000 or above.
 See Quick BA Checklist

 - At least one essential module (e.g., a Major or Specialization)